terraform-ibm-modules/documentation/docs/migrate-module.md

 ## Run examples and update the PR tests

 Validate your Terraform logic by running the examples.
-Then update the test scripts to run the examples with pull requests.
+Then, update the test scripts to run the examples with pull requests.

 1. Run your examples to test the logic.
 For more information, see [run examples and clean up](contribute-module.md#run-examples-and-clean-up) in the docs.